bkvillalobos/ml-coding-assignment/README.md

 # ml-coding-assignment

-This is the productionized code for my NEISS Survey Data model.
+This is the productionized code for a machine learning engieering job interview assignment.
+The original assignment instructions can be found in [ASSIGNMENT_README.md](ASSIGNMENT_README.md).

 ## Usage
 I originally planned to implement a command line interface and an API, but I only had enough time for the API.
 This API was envisioned as accessible by a mobile application, so that an individual can enter his or her 'diagnosis' (i.e. injury symptoms) and stats and obtain a prediction of their ER outcome.
 You can access the